 An indemnity bond becomes valid only if there is a breach of the contract under Section 73 and Section 74 of the Indian Contract Act of 1872.
 The breach gives rise to a legal duty upon the part of the principal to make reparation or pay damages to the obligee, while entitlement to compensation arises for the obligee.

-However, it defines bonds under section 2(5) of the companies act.
-In connection with stamp duty, the term indemnity bond has been referred under Schedule 1, No. 34 dealing with stamp duty payable on legal instruments, but there is no definition of this term.
-Rules regarding stamp duty and how it has to be paid in regulation to an indemnity bond are laid down under Section 29.
+However, it defines bonds under Section 2(5) of the Companies Act.
+In connection with stamp duty, the term indemnity bond has been referred to under Schedule 1, No. 34, dealing with stamp duty payable on legal instruments, but there is no definition of this term.
+Rules regarding stamp duty and how it has to be paid in relation to an indemnity bond are laid down under Section 29.

 The principal forwards a premium to the surety company, and that creates the bond in question.